cihusss/dfaf/README.md

 * Clone the repository to your local web server
 * Replace content / make changes
-* Once done zip up the following files for Google Ad Manager or AppNexus:
+* Once done zip up the following files for Google Ad Manager or AppNexus implementation:
   * /index.html
   * /css
   * /img
   * /js
   * /json

+## Click Tag

 AppNexus clickTag is currently implemented.
 If you'd like to switch to Google Ad Manager clickTag, please follow documentation on [this link](https://support.google.com/admanager/answer/7046799?hl=en) and edit your index.html.